We are off and fermenting and working on a REBOOT of the website.

 – the project –

-The Back In Alsace Project is now focused on one topic; Alsace natural wine and the associated ecosystem.
+The Back In Alsace Project is focused on one topic; Alsace natural wine and the associated ecosystem.
 As with any “old world” wine region, there are plenty of issues, degrees of bull-shit, and bad attitudes stuck in the industrial agricultural recent past.
-We will be giving all that sort of stuff a body swerve as we firmly focus on all that vibrant, forward looking, energy that is currently buzzing in the region.
+We will be giving all that sort of stuff a body swerve as we firmly focus on all that vibrant, forward looking, energy that is in the region.

 And there is more to it than that, as the Back in Alsace Project is interested in the community around natural wine; the winemakers, the producer associations, the retail outlets, the wine bars and restaurants, the importers, the distributors, the journalists, the authors, the publishers, the barrel makers, the artists doing labels and posters, the wine fairs and salons, and most importantly all the workers involved in making this all whirr and rattle along.
 And, of course the humble masses who buy and drink the stuff.